Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

 The manatees off the coast of Caye Caulker are there seasonally.
 So, your chances of seeing manatees depend on when you visit.
 Plus, sometimes, you might just not get lucky.

 I visited in late November and the guides warned us in advance that we weren’t likely to see any.
 The guides start to get a feeling as they do the tours a few times a week, so know if the Caye Caulker manatee numbers are low or if they’ve moved away.
-Sadly, we didn’t get to see a manatee – but, I saw so much marine life, it didn’t take away from the day at all.

 As soon as you get to the area to search for the Caye Caulker manatees, the guides will ask you to get ready.
-Fins on, snorkel ready etc, so that you can get into the water as soon as a manatee is spotted.
+Fins on, snorkel ready, etc, so that you can get into the water as soon as a manatee is spotted.
 They can go out of sight as quickly as they appear, so you don’t want to miss out.

 If you do spot a manatee on your trip, the important thing is to not touch the manatees.
 Give them plenty of space and look on from some distance.